Deepavali / Luxmi Pooja (North & South)

 How to observe/practice

-On Diwali or Deepavali day, one should begin by offering Surya Jal (water to the sun – generally on a tulsi tree).
+One should begin Diwali or Deepavali day by offering Surya Jal (water to the sun – generally on a tulsi tree).
 Thereafter offer prayer to Ganesh-Gauri (offer perfume/sandal paste dot, agarbati, aarthi, sweet dish/fruit, and water) and Shri Luxmi Narayan (offer perfume/sandal paste dot, agarbati, aarthi, sweet dish/fruit, and water).
-One may then perform Luxmi Pooja (offer perfume/sandal paste dot, agarbati, aarthi, sweet dish/fruit, and water).
+One may perform Luxmi Pooja (offer perfume/sandal paste dot, agarbati, aarthi, sweet dish/fruit, and water).
 In many homes, this Luxmi Pooja is done in the evening.
 The prayer is followed by hawan.
 In the evening, one may perform Luxmi Pooja (if not done in the morning) and hawan.
 A diya (lamp) is lit in every room of the house.
 Diyas (lamps) are also lit outside the house.